-About the Author: Kathleen Marteney, CRPC, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
+About the Author: Kathleen Marteney, CRPC, is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
 She can be reached at 800-737-8804 or via email at email@example.com.

 Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 Kathleen Montgomery is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.